MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

     - Your bot's URL is *https:// powerva.microsoft.com/webchat/bots/12345*.

-    - To pass in the user name when starting a bot conversation on a website, you can attach the `UserName=` query string as: *https:// powerva.microsoft.com/webchat/bots/12345?**UserName=Rosane***.
+    - To pass in the user name when starting a bot conversation on a website, you can attach the `UserName=` query string as: *https:// powerva.microsoft.com/webchat/bots/12345?**UserName=Renata***.

 2. The parameter name is case-insensitive.
-This means `username=Rosane` will also work in this example.
+This means `username=Renata` will also work in this example.

 **To add the variable to a [custom canvas](customize-default-canvas.md)**